Hummingbird Cake

 I made hummingbird cupcakes many years ago, and I thought the flavor would be perfect for translating into a wonderfully epic layer cake.
 This is essentially a banana cake, with crushed pineapple, reduced pineapple juice, chopped pecans, and warm spices that taste like the Caribbean.

-Why is it called hummingbird cake?
+Why is it Called Hummingbird Cake?

-Despite the name, there are no birds included in the recipe.
-Instead, the name is thought to come from the fact that the cake is sweet enough to attract hummingbirds seeking nectar.
+The name is thought to come from the fact that the cake is sweet enough to attract hummingbirds seeking nectar.

 This dessert recipe comes from the Carribean country of Jamaica, originating in the 1960's.
 It's a banana cake similar to my traditional version, but with the addition of sweet pineapple and pecans.
 The recipe was sent to the United States by the Jamaican Tourist Board, as a way to entice Americans to visit their country.

 No matter what you call it, this cake is delicious!
+If you love banana bread and pineapple, this will quickly become a favorite recipe!

 One of the amazing things about this cake is that it has more fruit than flour.
 We are talking about 4 cups of fruit versus 3 cups of flour.
 This makes the cake super moist, full of flavor, and dense yet fluffy.